 Basin and Watershed Advisory Groups, BAGs and WAGs, are panels of citizens that advise DEQ on water quality objectives and provide input and guidance on development of water quality improvement plans for specific watershed within DEQ's Boise Region.
 Link to information on the activities of each BAG and WAG in the region below.
 Learn more.

-DEQ's Boise Region maintains up-to-date status reports on engineering plans and specifications awaiting engineering design review and engineering projects currently under review.
-Access the reports here.
+DEQ's Boise Region maintains an electronic document submittal system as well as up-to-date status reports on engineering plans and specifications awaiting engineering design review and engineering projects currently under review.
+Access the submittal system and reports here.

 Treasure Valley Vehicle Emissions Testing